-INDIVIDUAL SCORECARD ACHIEVEMENT: 30% out of 30%
+INDIVIDUAL SCORECARD ACHIEVEMENT: 28% out of 30%

-TOTAL SCORECARD ACHIEVEMENT (including Corporate Scorecard weighted at 70%): 94.34%
+TOTAL SCORECARD ACHIEVEMENT (including Corporate Scorecard weighted at 70%): 117.34%

-The People and Compensation Committee was of the view that Mr. Paul demonstrated exceptional leadership in 2023, leading to the achievement of many corporate stretch goals especially considering the significant challenges posed by macroeconomic volatility and geopolitical events, and the continued execution of First Capital's Optimization Plan (and its success demonstrated by increased FFO growth, debt reduction and enhanced total unitholder returns).
+The People and Compensation Committee was of the view that Mr. Paul demonstrated exceptional leadership in 2024, leading to the achievement of all financial stretch goals especially considering the significant challenges posed by macroeconomic volatility and geopolitical events, and the introduction of a three-year strategic plan and successful execution to date demonstrated by increased FFO growth, debt reduction and relative total unitholder returns.
 The stretch corporate goals were set above budgeted targets set in the REIT's business plan.
-Mr. Paul received 73.7% of his eligible stretch bonus which is the equivalent to 94.3% of his eligible target bonus.
-In the prior year, Mr. Paul achieved 106% of his predetermined target performance metrics; however, to demonstrate alignment with unitholder returns in previous years, the People and Compensation Committee, with the input of Mr. Paul, awarded Mr. Paul 73.3% of his eligible stretch bonus which is the equivalent of 85.0% of his eligible target bonus.
+Mr. Paul received 89.34% of his eligible stretch bonus which is the equivalent to 117.34% of his eligible target bonus.
+In the prior year, Mr. Paul achieved 94.3% of his eligible target bonus.